lab-sun/VScode-Tutorial/README.md

 Now we have finished the configuration of the  SSH service in container.

 ## Step 2 Connect to the docker container with VScode:
 1. Open VScode as a ```New Window```.
 Then, click the Extensions.
 Search and install extenion Remote Development.
-This extension set consist of the Remote-SSH and other remote extensions:
+This extension set consists of the Remote-SSH and other remote extensions:
 ![pic2](pictures/Remote_Development.png)
 2. Choose the the ```Remote-SSH: Open configuration file``` and open the ```/xxx/.ssh/config``` file as the following figure:
 ![pic3](pictures/SSH_config.png)